MidnightPlugins/Lost-in-Midnight/README.md

 - a doomsday device left behind by a long dead civilization
 - a pre-Hyperdrive civilization
 - new (rare) stuff to harvest from asteroids
-- Dirt Belt pirates
+- Dirt Belt pirates armed with Turbo Blasters
-- indigenous/invasive life forms
+- several indigenous/invasive life forms
-- a system with four suns
+- a system with more than four suns
 - a system with no suns
 - a bloody detour through the Wanderer storyline
 - weapons trading with the Unfettered